 The multinational company, Emerson Electric Co., announced on Thursday that it upped its offer to acquire Rockwell Automation Inc. for $29 billion.
 Rockwell Automation Inc. declined their previous offer of $27.6 billion, stating that it undervalued the company.

-CEO of Emerson Electric Co., David N. Farr, offered via letter to acquire all of Rockwell’s outstanding shares for $225 per share, consisting of $135 per share in cash and $90 percent in Emerson Electric Co. shares.
+CEO of Emerson Electric Co., David N. Farr, offered via letter to acquire all of Rockwell’s outstanding shares for $225 per share.
+The Emerson – Rockwell acquisition offer consists of $135 per share in cash and $90 percent in Emerson Electric Co. shares.

 Rockwell Automation was first approached by Emerson Co. in October, the first bid being of $215 per share.